 Easy to launch draw biased for the connoisseur

-The Mizuno ST X drivers feature a 20-gram weight set in the back of the head, and the weight is more toward the heel int he X model to help pull the ball more toward the left.
+The Mizuno ST X drivers feature a 20-gram weight set in the back of the head and toward the heel to help pull the ball more toward the left.
 That's great for slicers and faders who want to straighten up their flight.

 That's a huge bonus because often, your body and mind will adjust to a closed or open face with compromises.
 When I laid the club behind the ball while testing them with Pro Mo from my channel, I would have picked the STX model because of the forgiveness.